kongware/ftor/README.md

 ## Name conflicts

-Pleae note that ftor uses the same generic names for dozens of functions of different data types and type classes.
-It is your obligation to create your own namespaces to avoid name conflicts.
+Please note that ftor uses the same generic names for several functions of different data types and type classes.
+It is your obligation to manage namespaces to avoid name conflicts.

 ## Currying